Game Intelligence: Theory and Computation: An overview of the computational results

 \subsection{World Chess Championships}

-Table~\ref{tab:average_WCC} offers a snapshot of the performance of world chess champions from 1886 to 2023, focusing on their GI scores and GPLs.
-The data, derived from an analysis of approximately 87,000 moves from world championship games using one of the strongest chess AIs, Stockfish, highlights some intriguing patterns and comparisons.

-Magnus Carlsen stands out with the highest average GI of 0.17, signifying that, according to our model, he demonstrated superior game intelligence, notably achieving this despite committing a comparable number of or more inaccuracies than Anand, who has the second highest average GI.
-This suggests that Carlsen's playing style, while not always following the AI's 'optimal' move, has a propensity to elicit more mistakes from his opponents.
+Table~\ref{tab:average_GMs_small} (left) presents the highest GI scores of world chess champions from 1886 to 2023.
+Magnus Carlsen stands out with the highest GI score of 161, achieving this despite having a higher MP than Anand, who has the second highest average GI, closely followed by Kasparov.
+This suggests that Carlsen's playing style, while not always following the AI's optimal move, has a tendency to elicit more mistakes from his opponents compared to other players.\footnote{Unlike the GI scores for regular players, the GI scores for these grandmasters are not adjusted with respect to their opponents' Elo ratings, considering the widely recognized issue of rating inflation since the 1970s.
+This makes Carlsen's GI score even more impressive.}

-Figure~\ref{fig:carlsen_kasparov} visually compares the GI score distributions of Carlsen and Garry Kasparov, two of the most frequently compared chess champions.
-One factor potentially influencing the observed differences in their distributions is the smaller number of world championship games played by Carlsen, which inherently affects the spread of his GI scores.
-However, as shown in Figure~\ref{fig:fischer_carlsen_GIs} discussed in the subsequent subsection, the GI distributions for Carlsen and Kasparov become significantly more similar when the dataset is expanded to include a greater number of games

-The table also differentiates GIs when players had either the White ($GI_W$) or Black ($GI_B$) pieces.
-The majority of players, excluding Carlsen, show better performance when playing as White, aligning with the commonly held view that playing as White offers a slight advantage.
-Notably, Carlsen is the only player who has a positive $GI_B$, solidifying his reputation as an exceptional player when assigned the black pieces.

-Furthermore, the table provides an understanding of the variability of a player's performance, as measured by the standard deviation of the GI.
-For instance, Anand, despite having the second-highest average GI (0.09), shows a larger spread in his performance, as indicated by his higher standard deviation compared to Carlsen's.
-While Carlsen's GI is not statistically significantly different from Anand's GI, the magnitude of the difference, especially for $GI_B$, is huge.

-A comparison of GPL values reveals that both Anand and Carlsen made moves most consistent with AI-suggested optimal moves, signifying their precision in game play.
-Although Anand and Topalov outperformed Carlsen when playing as White, Carlsen showcased exceptional skill as Black, recording the lowest GPL.
+William Steinitz, the first official world chess champion, has the lowest GI score, 143, closely followed by Max Euwe.
+They are also the two least accurate players among world champions.
+Their MPs indicate that their mistakes amount to slightly more than making a game-losing mistake on average.